AgentA/B: Automated and Scalable Web A/BTesting with Interactive LLM Agents: Related Work

 \section{Related Work}

-We situate our work at the intersection of A/B testing, user behavior modeling, autonomous agents, and HCI research on interactive prototyping and simulation.
-We review four relevant threads of work: (1) limitations of traditional A/B testing practices, (2) advances in automated and optimized experimentation workflows, (3) LLM-based agent simulation across domains, and (4) interactive agents in web environments.
+We situate our work at the intersection of A/B testing, user behavior modeling, and HCI research on interactive prototyping and simulation.
+We review two threads: (1) limitations of traditional A/B testing and advances in automated experimentation workflows, and (2) LLM-based agent simulation across domains.